 Stem cell therapy may provide an alternative to liver transplants

-A normal, healthy liver has the remarkable capacity to repair and regenerate itself following damage.
-However, the liver can become irreversibly damaged in patients who develop cirrhosis of the liver or acute liver failure.
+A normal, healthy liver has the remarkable capacity to repair and regenerate itself after damage.
+But, the liver can become irreversibly damaged when people develop cirrhosis of the liver or experience acute liver failure.
 Common causes of cirrhosis include hepatitis C, alcohol abuse, or fatty liver caused by obesity.
-A new study published in the journal Nature Cell Biology shows that a stem cell-based therapy may one day regenerate livers that have been damaged beyond their natural repair abilities.
+Will stem cell-based therapy one day regenerate livers that have been damaged beyond their natural repair abilities?

-Hepatocytes are the liver cells which make many essential proteins and break down toxins.
-Although hepatocytes have been used for transplantation, their usefulness is hampered by limited availability and the fact that they don’t grow well under laboratory conditions.
-In the current study, scientists at the University of Edinburgh in Scotland have shown that a type of stem cell known as hepatic progenitor cells can be grown and expanded to large quantities in the laboratory.
+Hepatocytes, cells in the liver, make many essential proteins and break down toxins.
+Hepatocytes have been used for transplantation, but their usefulness is hampered by limited availability and the fact that they don’t grow well under laboratory conditions.
+A study by scientists at the University of Edinburgh in Scotland show that a type of stem cell known as hepatic progenitor cells can be grown and expanded to large quantities in the laboratory.
 When these hepatic progenitors were transplanted into mice with severe liver damage, the cells repopulated the liver and changed into hepatocytes and other mature liver cells.
-This is the first time that scientists have shown using an animal model that a severely damaged liver can be regrown to such an extent using stem cells.
+This was the first time that scientists have shown using an animal model that a severely damaged liver can be regrown to such an extent using stem cells.